The Goals & Settings page in Adobe Target is where you enter information about the goals of your Multivariate Test (MVT) activities.

 When you select your success metric, a selector displays.
 Use this selector to choose the specifics for the success metric.

-After reaching the activity goal, a visitor continues to see the activity content, unless that visitor qualifies for a higher priority activity.
+After reaching the activity goal, a visitor continues to see the activity content, unless that visitor qualifies for a higher-priority activity.
 If the visitor reaches the goal again, it is counted as another conversion.
-Note that this is different than the default behavior in Target Classic, which counts visitors as new if they see the test again.
+This behavior is different from the default behavior in Target Classic, which counts visitors as new if they see the test again.

 Create additional success metrics.

 This setting is not available if the reporting solution is set to Analytics.
 In this case, the metrics defined for the Analytics report suite are applied.

 By default, reports show results for all qualified visitors.
 You can add report audiences to show only information about specific audiences.

 Advanced settings are available for Multivariate Test goal metrics.

 If you use Adobe Analytics as your reporting source, settings are managed by the Analytics server.
 The advanced settings option is not available.

 Use this option to only count someone as reaching the success metric if they’ve previously reached a different success metric.
 For example, a test conversion might only be valid if the visitor clicks the offer, or reaches a particular page before converting.

 You can provide dependency on multiple metrics along with the flexibility to choose whether the metric should be reached or not reached for the count to increase.